 Climbing can lead to falls, and falls can lead to bruises, or, even worse, broken bones.
 Not to mention, if your furniture is not anchored to the wall (as we talked about earlier), climbing on drawers can lead to dressers falling due to uneven weight distribution.

-For your bookshelves, you best option is to move them into an inaccessible (for your child) room in your house, as there is no 100%, fool-proof way to child proof a shelf so it cannot be climbed on.
+For your bookshelves, your best option is to move them into an inaccessible (for your child) room in your house, as there is no 100%, fool-proof way to childproof a shelf so it cannot be climbed on.

 If this is not an option, you can try a recommended DIY method, using Velcro and some sort of material (either cloth or vinyl).